Bayesian Optimization with Safety Constraints: Safe and Automatic Parameter Tuning in Robotics: Abstract

 \section{Abstract}

-Robotics algorithms typically depend on various parameters, the choice of which significantly affects the robot's performance.
+Robotic algorithms typically depend on various parameters, the choice of which significantly affects the robot's performance.
 While an initial guess for the parameters may be obtained from dynamic models of the robot, parameters are usually tuned manually on the real system to achieve the best performance.
 Optimization algorithms, such as Bayesian optimization, have been used to automate this process.
-However, these methods may evaluate parameters during the optimization process that lead to safety-critical system failures.
-Recently, a safe Bayesian optimization algorithm, called~\textsc{SafeOpt}, has been developed and applied in robotics, which guarantees that the performance of the system never falls below a critical value; that is, safety is defined based on the performance function.
-However, coupling performance and safety is not desirable in most cases.
-In this paper, we define separate functions for performance and safety.
-We present a generalized~\textsc{SafeOpt} algorithm that, given an initial safe guess for the parameters, maximizes performance but only evaluates parameters that satisfy all safety constraints with high probability.
-It achieves this by modeling the underlying and unknown performance and constraint functions as Gaussian processes.
-We provide a theoretical analysis and demonstrate in experiments on a quadrotor vehicle that the proposed algorithm enables fast, automatic, and safe optimization of tuning parameters.
-Moreover, we show an extension to context- or environment-dependent, safe optimization in the experiments.
+However, these methods may evaluate unsafe parameters during the optimization process that lead to safety-critical system failures.
+Recently, a safe Bayesian optimization algorithm, called~\textsc{SafeOpt}, has been developed, which guarantees that the performance of the system never falls below a critical value; that is, safety is defined based on the performance function.
+However, coupling performance and safety is often not desirable in robotics.
+For example, high-gain controllers might achieve low average tracking error (performance), but can overshoot and violate input constraints.
+In this paper, we present a generalized algorithm that allows for multiple safety constraints separate from the objective.
+Given an initial set of safe parameters, the algorithm maximizes performance but only evaluates parameters that satisfy safety for all constraints with high probability.
+To this end, it carefully explores the parameter space by exploiting regularity assumptions in terms of a Gaussian process prior.
+Moreover, we show how context variables can be used to safely transfer knowledge to new situations and tasks.
+We provide a theoretical analysis and demonstrate that the proposed algorithm enables fast, automatic, and safe optimization of tuning parameters in experiments on a quadrotor vehicle.

-\section{INTRODUCTION}
+\section{Introduction}